 Harry N. Scheiber

-Title: Stefan A. Riesenfeld Professor of Law (Emeritus); Professor of History (Emeritus); Chancellor's Professor Emeritus; Co-Director, Law of the Sea Institute; Director, Institute for Legal Research
+Title: Stefan A. Riesenfeld Professor of Law and History (Emeritus); Chancellor's Emeritus Professor; Director, Institute for Legal Research

 Email Address: email@example.com